MASTERPOINT AWARDS

 The ACBL's masterpoint plan appeals to members because it permits members to know their approximate overall ranking relative to that of every other member.
 The winners of ACBL-sanctioned events receive masterpoints (MPs) in amounts consistent with the importance and size of the events.
 Members who achieve rankings lower than first place, both overall and within their designated comparison group (stratification), receive proportionately fewer masterpoints.
 So it is a reasonable assumption that the more masterpoints a member has, the more experienced and skilled the player is.

 Members whose skill levels far exceed their MPs do exist.
+They are inexperienced at ACBL-events, not at playing bridge itself! |

 The ACBL has formulas to compute MP awards which take into account a number of variables: the class of the event, the size of the field, the number of sessions and the level of competition, thus yielding maximum uniformity throughout ACBL in determining masterpoint awards.
 Additionally, masterpoints are "pigmented" to reflect the level of competition.